TayoAdepetu/Koras-ui/Readme.md

 ### 1. Install or use directly via NPX

-You can use the CLI without installing globally:
+You can use the CLI without installing globally (ensure you have created your React app):

 ```bash
 npx koras-ui add button